Learning-Ant/learning-ant.github.io/_featured_categories/language.md

 layout: list
 type: category
 # The title of the tag's page.
-title: Java
+title: Language
-permalink: /java/
+permalink: /lang/

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: java
+slug: language
 sidebar: true
 order: 4
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  list_test
+  Programming Language

 # (Optional) You can disable grouping posts by date.
 # no_groups: true